 I will kill that kid.
 I will pull HIS ears off and I will shove them in his back pockets so he can hear better when I’m KICKING HIS ASS.

-The thing is…he’s not wrong.
-She does kind of have elf ears.
+The thing is…her ears do kind of stick out.
 We think it’s from when she lived in the orphanage and she was in a crib all day.
 The babies were only taken out of their cribs for an hour a day and the way she slept…in the crib—it messed up her ears.
 No biggie.
-We’re Jews.
-We take care of that stuff.
+We’ll take care of it if she decides she isn’t into the look later in life.
 But whatever, that stupid second grader does not get to make fun of Sweet Pea.
 NO WAY.